How to Become an Applied Behavior Analyst in New Mexico

 Practicum and BCBA® Exam Requirements

-The BCBA® certification process also requires completing a period of supervised professional experience, either as part of your master’s program or independent from it, as well as passing the national BCBA® exam.
+The BCBA® certification process also requires completing a period of supervised fieldwork, either as part of your master’s program or independent of it, as well as passing the national BCBA® exam.
+You’ll need to complete between 1,500 and 2,000 hours of supervised fieldwork, depending on the level of supervision you receive.

-Just a few of the ABA providers in New Mexico where you may complete the required professional experience include:
+Just a few of the ABA providers in New Mexico where you may complete the required fieldwork include:

 • JumpStart Autism Center, Albuquerque